tari/llvm-sys.rs/README.md

 LLVM_SYS_39_PREFIX=$HOME/llvm-3.9.0 cargo build
 ```

+Some build tools (like Visual Studio on Windows) support all configurations
+concurrently so you also need to specify the build type (which defaults to Debug
+on Windows), adding an option like `--config MinSizeRel` to this invocation of
+cmake.

 ## Windows

 You must use a version of Rust that uses the same compiler as you build LLVM